survivejs/maintenance-book/manuscript/code-quality/05-dependencies.md

 Managing dependencies is a necessary part of package maintenance.
 Especially having good tests in place helps in the process and makes upgrades less painful.
 If you make bigger changes, it can be a good idea to publish **pre-release** versions so that the users have a chance to test the upcoming code against their projects.

-T> There's more to code quality than the topics covered in this part.
+T> There’s more to code quality than the topics covered in this part.
 Books like Code Complete by Steve McConnell and Clean Code by Robert Martin give further insight to the topic.